skairunner/sky-oni-mods/README.md

 ## Mods

+### Bleachstone Refinery

+Adds a new building that refines Chlorine into Bleachstone.
+Unlocked with Catalytics research, and takes the same materials to construct as the Oxylite Refinery but uses half the power (600 W).

+600 g/s Chlorine + 3 g/s Copper = 600 g/s Bleachstone.

 ### Drain

 Adds a new building to the Plumbing tab called the Drain, built with 100kg of metal.
 It passively pumps liquids inside it into pipes at a rate of 100g/s, and is thus useful for buildings that "dribble" liquid like the Natural Gas Generator, or for cleaning up Algae Terrarium automation.